thethien8a/My-Cursor-Rules/global-rules/using-rules-optimize.md

 - **Context Validation:** Confirm understanding before making changes

 ### DON'T:
-- Read entire large files without exploring first
+- Read entire large files without exploring first.
-- Use `codebase_search` for exact symbol names (use `mcp_serena_find_symbol`)
+- Use `codebase_search` for exact symbol names (use `mcp_serena_find_symbol`).
-- Use Serena for simple text replacements (use Cursor `search_replace`)
+- Use `mcp_serena_replace_symbol_body` for a single-line change inside a function (use `mcp_serena_replace_regex` instead).
-- Ignore Serena memory system for knowledge persistence
+- Ignore Serena memory system for knowledge persistence.
-- Make assumptions without validation
+- Make assumptions without validation.

 ---

 ## DECISION LOGIC

 ### When to use CURSOR:
-- Initial codebase exploration
+- Primarily in **Phase 1** for initial codebase exploration and high-level understanding.
-- Fast text/pattern searching
+- For fast text/pattern searching across the entire project (`grep`).
-- Bulk text operations
-- File management operations
-- Quick validation checks
+- For applying multiple, non-symbol-aware edits within a single file (`edit_file`).

 ### When to use SERENA MCP:
-- Symbol-level understanding needed
+- Primarily in **Phase 2 & 3** for high-precision analysis and modification.
+- When you need to understand or edit code based on its structure (symbols), not just its text.
+- For all cross-file reference analysis.
-- Precise code modifications
+- For token-efficient, surgical code edits (`replace_regex`).
-- Cross-reference analysis
-- Language-specific operations
-- Knowledge persistence required
+- For knowledge persistence across sessions.

 ### When to use BOTH:
 - Complex feature implementation